Israel launches strikes in Yemen as EU chief seeks sanctions on Israel over war in Gaza

-DEIR AL-BALAH, Gaza Strip — (AP) — Israel carried out another round of heavy airstrikes Wednesday against Yemen’s Houthi rebels, hitting a fuel station in the capital, Sanaa, and a government facility, according to officials in Yemen.
+DEIR AL-BALAH, Gaza Strip — (AP) — Israel carried out another round of heavy airstrikes Wednesday against Yemen’s Houthi rebels, hitting military facilities and a fuel station in Sanaa, the capital, according to officials in Yemen.

 The European Commission president, meanwhile, said she would seek sanctions and a partial trade suspension against Israel over the war in the Gaza Strip.
-The move adds to Israel's already unprecedented global isolation as it grapples with the fallout from its strike targeting Hamas leaders in U.S.-allied Qatar.
+The move adds to Israel's already unprecedented global isolation as it grapples with the fallout from its strike targeting Hamas leaders in U.S.-allied Qatar on Tuesday.

-It was not immediately clear if there were casualties in the Yemen strikes.
-Residents reported hearing violent explosions in multiple areas of Sanaa, with fire and smoke in the skies.
+Al-Masirah, a Houthi-controlled satellite news channel, said one of the strikes hit a military headquarters building in central Sanaa, killing and wounding multiple people.
+It did not give any figures.
+Neighboring houses were also damaged, it reported.
+Residents said they heard violent explosions in multiple areas of the city, with fire and smoke in the skies.

 Israel has previously launched waves of airstrikes in response to the Houthis’ firing missiles and drones at Israel.
 The Iran-backed Houthis say they are supporting Hamas and the Palestinians in the Gaza Strip, and on Sunday, sent a drone that breached Israel’s multilayered air defenses and slammed into the country’s southern airport.